A PARENTS GUIDE TO OUR SCHOOL

 How will school staff support my young person?

-All pupils at Longdon Park School have a Statement of Special Educational Needs or an Education Health and Care Plan.
+All pupils at Longdon Park School have an Education Health and Care Plan.
 These documents outline the needs of each child and recommend the provision, resources, approaches and multi-agency involvement required to meet those needs.
-The overall objectives of the Statement or Education Health and Care Plan are broken down into smaller targets on the young person’s Individual Education Plan (IEP).
+The overall objectives of the Education Health and Care Plan are broken down into smaller targets on the young person’s Individual Education Plan (IEP).
 Individual Education Plans are drawn up each term by the child’s Education Key Worker.
 Targets are set and the progress made is reviewed each term.
 All subject staff who teach your child are working on enabling your child to meet their IEP targets.
 In addition to these IEP targets each pupil has individual learning targets for literacy, numeracy and behaviour.
 These are regularly reviewed and all evidence is recorded.
 We use continual teacher assessment to identify how well pupils are making progress academically, socially and in terms of identified behavioural needs.
 We use this information to tailor learning to work on any areas that need to be developed.

 Pupils have daily contact with their Education Key Worker, this is the first point of contact for parents and carers through daily email or phone contact.
-The Acorn Directors, led by the Education Executive, have responsibility to ensure that all procedures and school systems are robust, and that policies are in place, and are working effectively.
+The Options Autism Directors, led by the Education Executive, have responsibility to ensure that all procedures and school systems are robust, and that policies are in place, and are working effectively.

 In order to make progress a pupil may only require differentiation of the plans for the whole class.
 The differentiation may involve modifying learning objectives, teaching styles and access strategies.
 Under these circumstances, a pupil’s needs will be provided for within the whole class planning frameworks and individual target setting.
 Differentiation will be recorded in the daily planning by the class teacher.